ldn-softdev/Rpnn/README.md

 - the framework also support multi-class classification (support of _Softmax_ logistic at the output perceptron)
 - the framework features a detection mechanism of local minimum traps and bouncing its weights out of the trap - ensures a high probability of convergence
-- the framework provides a weight bouncer class capable of finding a better (deeper) minimum in absence of the global one (by running concurent instances and searching for the deepest local minimum)
+- the framework provides a weight bouncer class capable of finding a better (deeper) minimum in absence of the global one (by running concurrent instances and searching for the deepest local minimum)

 #

 <p align="center">
-Given right configuration (topology, parameters) and enough resources (cpu cores, time)<br>`Rpnn` guaratees finding the best or near the best solutions
+Given right configuration (topology, parameters) and enough resources (cpu cores, time)<br>`Rpnn` guarantees finding the best or near the best solutions
 </p>

 #